A 1-bit quantum filter for particle trajectory reconstruction: Results

 Figures \ref{fig:fits:a} and \ref{fig:fits:b} display the results with $1 \sigma$ confidence bands.
 We observe excellent agreement between the fitted coefficient $b$ and the theoretical prediction of $0.5$ in the asymptotic regime ($N > 2^{10}$), where the confidence bands narrow significantly.
 The divergence observed at smaller system sizes is attributed to the constant-depth overhead not captured by the asymptotic model.

 Comparing the two compilation pipelines reveals a distinct scaling behavior driven by hardware topology.
-The TKET results (Fig.~\ref{fig:fits:b}), which target the all-to-all connectivity of trapped-ion systems, align closely with the theoretical lower bound, as the hardware supports direct interaction between arbitrary qubit pairs.
+The TKET results (Fig.~\ref{fig:fits:b}), which target the all-to-all connectivity of trapped-ion systems, successfully minimize the overall gate count as the hardware supports direct interaction between arbitrary qubit pairs removing the necessity for SWAP gates.
+This topological advantage is explicitly reflected in the fitted parameters, yielding tight confidence intervals, lower scaling pre-factors (e.g., $a = 23.27 \pm 0.51$ for 3 layers), and minimal constant overhead ($d$).
 In contrast, Qiskit results (Fig.~\ref{fig:fits:a}) exhibit larger overhead and higher variance.
-This discrepancy arises from the limited connectivity of the IBM superconducting architecture, which requires the insertion of SWAP chains during the routing process to implement non-local Hamiltonian terms, causing an inflation in the pre-factor $a$.
+This discrepancy arises from the limited connectivity of the IBM superconducting architecture, which requires the insertion of SWAP chains during the routing process to implement non-local Hamiltonian terms.
+This complex routing inflates both the scaling coefficient $a$ rising to $a = 37.60 \pm 6.27$ for 3 layers and $a = 127.78 \pm 19.68$ for 5 layers.

 Having established the theoretical total sampling complexity in Eq.~\eqref{eq:sampling_prob}, we see that the validation of our model is entirely dependent on the behavior of the success probability $P_{succ}$ with system size $N$, as $S_{dist}$ follows the standard coupon collector scaling.
 Rewriting Eq.~\eqref{eq:p_succ} in terms of the system size $N$, the theoretical success probability is expected to scale as $P_{succ} \approx (c_{filter}\sqrt{l-1}) / \sqrt{N}$.
 As such, we fit the simulation data to a power-law model of the form $P_{succ} = a \cdot N^b$.
 Validation of the theoretical derivation requires that the fitted exponent $b$ converges to $-0.5$ and the coefficient $a$ aligns with the derived factor $c_{filter} \sqrt{l-1}$.